-(Figure 1c) and then crossed the equatorial region and moved into the northern lobe of the near tail.
-The orbits on 12 February 2012 (in blue, Event I) and 20 February 2012 (in green, Event II) crossed the dawnside and duskside plasma sheet in the tail, respectively.
+Figures 1c and 1d depict two MESSENGER's orbits containing two plasma sheet crossings from one of the three hot seasons.
+During the intervals, MESSENGER entered into the southern lobe of the tail at the beginning (upper panel in Figure 1), and then crossed the equatorial region and moved into the northern lobe of the near tail Theorbits on 12 February 2012 (in blue, Event I) and 20 February 2012 (in green, Event II) crossed the dawnside and duskside plasma sheet in the tail, respectively.
 Figure 2 shows the plasma and magnetic field measurements from the two plasma sheet crossings.
 Vertical dashed lines mark the boundaries of plasma sheet for both events, which are defined to be the edges of high particle flux regions.
 The regions between two vertical dashed lines correspond to the thick portions on orbital trajectories in Figures 1c and 1d.
-B_x is negative and B_t almost constant (~40 nT for Event I and ~ 50 nT for Event II) before the first vertical lines in both events, indicating MESSENGER was located in the southern lobe.
-This was confirmed by plasma observation in Figure 2 showing tenuous particles during the intervals for both events.
-For both events, increasing particle flux at the first vertical lines, which are defined as the southern edges of plasma sheets, indicates that MESSENGER entered into the plasma sheet.
-The high proton number density ($n_p > 1 \text{ cm}^{-3}$), depression in B_t , increase in plasma β and magnetic elevation angle (θ) are consistent with features of the plasma sheet.
+B_x is negative and B_t almost constant (~ 40 nT for Event Lond ~ 50 nT for Event II) before the first vertical lines in both events, indicating MESSENGER was located in the southern lobe.
+This was confirmed by plasma observation in the first panel showing tenuous particles during the intervals for ents.
+For both events, increasing particle flux at the first vertical lines, which are defined as the southern edges of plasma sheets, indicates that MESSENGER receiption the plasma sheet.
+The high proton number density $(n_p > 1 \text{ cm}^{-3})$, depression in B_t , increase in plasma β and magnetic elevation angle (θ) are consistent with features of the plasma sheet.
 The north boundaries of plasma sheet after the crossing of neutral sheet (reverses in B_x) for both events are marked by the second vertical dashed lines.
-The north boundary in Event II is located at ~ $[-2.19, 0.35, 0.11]R_M$, but plasma observations for Event I show that MESSENGER was still in the plasma sheet until ~ 15:56:00 UT when spacecraft was located at ~ [-0.94, -0.59, 0.81] R{M} indicating it encountered the high-latitude, low-altitude plasma sheet.
-Magnetic field intensity is much higher in the high-latitude plasma sheet than the further downtail plasma sheet (as shown in Event I).
-Therefore, we will exclude the high-latitude, low-altitude plasma sheet regions in this study.
-The durations in Figure 2 for both events are 1 h.
+The north boundary in Event II is located at ~ [-2.19, 0.35, 0.11] R_M, but plasma observations for Event I show that MESSENGER was still in the plasma sheet until ~ 15:56:00 UT when spacecraft was located at ~ [-0.94, -0.59, -0.811 K_M indicating it encountered the high latitude, low altitude plasma sheet.
+Magnetic field intensity is much higher in the high latitude plasma sheet than the further downtail plasma sheet (as shown in Event I).
+Therefore, we will exclude the high latitude, low altitude plasma sheet regions in this study.
+The durations in Figure 2 for both events are one hour.
 These plasma sheet observations indicate that the plasma sheet thicknesses for the two crossings are distinct.
 We then estimate the thicknesses of the plasma sheets from the locations of spacecraft during the plasma sheet crossing for both events.